Rhynchospora alba: Reproductive structures

 Rhynchospora alba flowers in August, and these flowers are arranged into white inflorescences in a hierarchy of units.
 Each individual flower is surrounded a white (or brown in older tissues), leaf-like structure called a 'glume'.
-These glumes are grouped into egg-shaped 'spikelets' between 3-6mm in length, and two to seven of these spikelets are clustered together into a hemispheric cluster, making the inflorescence.
-As with many other Rhynchospora, there are 4-5 glumes in each spikelet, with the bottom one or two glumes being sterile (they do not contain flowers) and the top three glumes alternating fertile, sterile, fertile.
+These glumes are grouped into egg-shaped 'spikelets' between 3 and 6 mm in length, and two to seven of these spikelets are clustered together into a hemispheric cluster, making the inflorescence.
+As with many other Rhynchospora, there are 4–5 glumes in each spikelet, with the bottom one or two glumes being sterile (they do not contain flowers) and the top three glumes alternating fertile, sterile, fertile.
 As such there are usually one or two flowers per spikelet.
-Most plants have between one to three inflorescences growing off the stem, each subtended by a short leaf-like bract, about 2-3x the length of the inflorescence.
-Each flower is bisexual, comprising a superior ovary with a bifurcating style and 2-3 anthers (each 1mm in length).
-The petals and sepals (perianth) are homogenous and highly modified, forming ring of 9-13 bristles with downward-facing barbs.
+Most plants have between one and three inflorescences growing off the stem, each subtended by a short leaf-like bract, about 2–3 x the length of the inflorescence.
+Each flower is bisexual, comprising a superior ovary with a bifurcating style and 2–3 anthers (each 1 mm in length).
+The petals and sepals (perianth) are homogenous and highly modified, forming ring of 9–13 bristles with downward-facing barbs.

 After pollination the flower develops into an achene – a dry fruit that is indehiscent (it does not open at maturity) and contains a single seed.
-This is composed of a 2mm x 1mm, egg-shaped achene body and the remnants of the style base of the flower, which forms a 1mm beak-like structure called the tubercle.
+This is composed of a 2 mm x 1 mm, egg-shaped achene body and the remnants of the style base of the flower, which forms a 1 mm beak-like structure called the tubercle.
 The perianth bristles are also retained, and these are shorter than, or the same length as, the achene and tubercle combined.
 The lengths of both the tubercle and perianth bristles are key characters for distinguishing R. alba from other Rhynchospora species.